DevHarold0-0/Akasha-Real-Estate/README.md

 # Features
 A complete full stack project management application with Next.js as the frontend, Nodejs as the backend and deployed on AWS.
-Cognito authentication will be used to fascilitate user authentication, admin authentication and serve emails.
+Cognito authentication used to fascilitate user authentication, admin authentication and serve emails.

 Redux toolkit for statemangement library